Security analysis

 Post-contingency results

-The post-contingency results contains the complete list of the contingencies that have been simulated, and for each of them the violations detected.
-To limit the size of the results, only new violations or worsened violations are listed.
+The post-contingency results contain the complete list of the contingencies that have been simulated, and for each of them the violations detected.
+To limit information to the user, only new violations or worsened violations can be listed.

 Extensions